Gcalaone2005/Mclaren-Showcase/README.md

 ## How to Use

 1. Clone the repository or download the files.
-2. Open `index.html` in any modern browser.
+2. Open `mclaren showcase.html` in any modern browser.
 3. Browse the McLaren lineup and click “More Info” to reveal details.

 ## Folder Structure

-- `index.html` – main webpage
+- `mclaren showcase.html` – main webpage
 - All CSS and JS is written inline or included in the file
 - No installation needed – just run it in your browser